MejanH/webpack-typescript-postcss-nodejs/README.md

 **For Components, There is a new boy borned in called webcomponent for vanilla javascript with Plyfill.**

 But still needs to be matured which will be hard work to implement.
-So, it makes that companies moving to frontend framework.
+So, it makes sense that why big companies moving to frontend framework.

 ## So, Two Solutions for faster Development with Javscript.
 Framework or WebAssembly.